danielnixon/bootstrap-hacks/README.md

 Tweaks (with a security and accessibility focus) for Bootstrap version 3.

+No longer maintained.
+See [oaf-bootstrap-4](https://github.com/danielnixon/oaf-bootstrap-4) for a similar library for Bootstrap 4.

 Installation
 ============
 * Install with npm: `npm install bootstrap-hacks`